galahad20/B244006E_analisis_data/README.md

 # B244006E_Analisis data Bike sharing

 ## Description
-Pada tugas akhir materi Analisis data di Dicoding, saya melakukan analisis pada dataset **bike-sharing**.
-Analisis ini berisi proses Gathering data, Data wrangling, Exploratory Data Analysis, Visualization, dan Conclusion.
+In the final project on Data Analysis in Dicoding, I analyzed the **bike-sharing** dataset.
+This analysis contains the process of Gathering data, Data wrangling, Exploratory Data Analysis, Visualization, and Conclusion.
-Saya juga membuat dashboard untuk menampilkan grafik yang menunjukkan tren penyewaan sepeda pada [Dashboard](https://dashboardpy-b244006ebian.streamlit.app/).
-Analisis lengkap terdapat pada file **B244006E_Submission_Analisis_Data.ipynb**
+I also created a dashboard to display a graph that shows the trend of bike rentals on the **bike-sharing** dataset.
+[Dashboard](https://dashboardpy-b244006ebian.streamlit.app/).
+The complete analysis is contained in the file **B244006E_Submission_Analysis_Data.ipynb**

-##
+## Instruction